JayhawkZombie/srdriver/README.md

 ### Web Interface
 1. Open the web app in a Bluetooth-enabled browser
-2. Connect to "SRDriver" device
+2. Connect to "SRDriver" device (may have to hit Cancel after the first prompt to allow for more flexible device discovery)
 3. Enter PIN (default: "1234")
 4. Control LEDs through the interface